 What is Like-Kind Property?

 In order to meet the requirements for a 1031, the properties involved must also be “like-kind” properties.
-Like-kind properties fall into 2 basic categories:
+Like-kind properties are defined below:

 - Real properties.
 Raw land can be exchanged for improved land (with buildings).
 As long as it is considered real property, the differences in grade or quality do not matter.
 Real properties can include residential, commercial and industrial real estate.
 There is great latitude and flexibility when it comes to exchanging real properties in the U.S.